Mega Man / Rockman

 About

-Mega Man, also known as Rockman (Japanese: ロックマン) in Japan, is a successful video games series created by the video game company Capcom.
-The game features an incantation of a robot named Mega Man (aka the Blue Bomber), who utilizes his Mega Buster to fight various forms of evil including Dr. Wily and Sigma.
-Since it’s release in 1987, the series has sold over 29 million copies worldwide, spawning multiple spinoffs across various gaming platforms, and gained a strong presence on the internet.
+Mega Man, also known as Rockman (Japanese: ロックマン) in Japan, is a video game franchise created by the game development and publishing company Capcom.
+The game features the playable robot protagonist Mega Man, who utilizes his Mega Buster arm cannon to fight his enemies.
+Since it's release in 1987, the series has sold over 29 million copies worldwide, spawning multiple spinoffs across various gaming platforms.

 History